SimulatorMotorController/SMC3Utils/README.md

 ## Installation

-Simply unzip the SMC3Utils (attached) into a directory of your choice and run from there.
+Simply clone or [download](https://github.com/SimulatorMotorController/SMC3Utils/archive/master.zip) SMC3Utils into a directory of your choice and run from there.

-Edit the SMCUtils.ini file with notepad or a text editor to setup your serial comm port used to connect to Arduino.
+Edit the SMCUtils.ini file with notepad or a text editor to setup your serial com port used to connect to Arduino.

 ## Tuning Parameters